 Our eLearning experts review course content during two stages of course development.
 The first stage during which our courses are reviewed is at the end of the design phase.
 The aim of this first review is to ensure that the syllabus and overall design of the course meets our standards and the requirements of the audience.
 The design is evaluated by the advisory board via a module prototype, which helps us to envisage the look and feel of the course as a whole as well as its pedagogical effectiveness.
 Once the advisory board have taken a look at the prototype they complete an online survey, which helps us to capture their opinions on its design, including the look and feel, navigation and the planned activities.

-Once the reviewers have had a chance to review the module and they’ve submitted their survey responses, my colleague Amy and I try to follow up either by conference call or meeting them for coffee.
+Once the reviewers have had a chance to review the module and they’ve submitted their survey responses, we try to follow up either by conference call or meeting them for coffee.
 At this stage, we’ve received their feedback and we now have a chance to dig a little deeper and even do some cross course comparison.
 It’s a really nice way for us to ask “why” and a chance to have a discussion that can’t be done through a survey.

 The second stage at which our courses are reviewed by the advisory board is during the authoring phase.
 The aim of the review during this period is to ensure that the finished modules meet the specifications agreed at the end of the design phase.
 At this point, modules are reviewed batch by batch to ensure that the course as a whole continues to be pedagogically robust and that the content is at the right level and pace for the audience.
 The advisory board also provide feedback on how effectively the learning objectives are met by the course content.